nikhil153/Enigma-PD-WML/README.md

 This will create an `enigma-pd-wml-0.7.0.sif` image file in your current working directory.

-To run the analysis (changeing the version number in the filename if necessary):
+To run the analysis (changing the version number in the filename if necessary):

 ```bash
 apptainer run --bind "${PWD}":/data enigma-pd-wml-0.7.0.sif